roman-milk/roman-milk.github.io/fit-vs-fat.md

  This woman terrified me in a way I had never felt.
 I loved my wife.
 Sure, she was fat, but she was so sweet, and pretty.
 Alexis was different.
 A dark, evil aura emanated from her.
 Looking at her made dark, nasty thoughts rise to the surface.
 She was gorgeous, and sexy, and voluptuous.
 She had a bad attitude, and she was proud of it.
 She was capable of spewing pure venom.
 But she was so hot, and her tits were so huge!
 She was unlike anyone I had ever met.

  I always hung around good girls.
 But after being exposed to the temptations Alexis offered, part of me realized that there was some part of me that didn't want a good girl.
 There was a part of me that appreciated what bad girls had to offer.
 Part of me that went brain dead around a seductive girl like her.
 My inexperience with girls like this was coming back to haunt me.
 Only if I experienced what a girl like her could do could I understand them.
-Report_Story #12
+2